daenney/vattenfall/README.md

 ```

 Data is cached for 30min in memory to not hammer Vattenfall each time you
-scrape the collector (and their API is slow), but still catch any price
+scrape the collector (and their API is slow).
+Though energy prices are
-adjustments that might occur.
+fixed the day before, due to exchange rate fluctuations prices sometimes
+update during the day.

 ## Usage